 - The Wendol's "mother" is their leader, an elderly matriarch.
 She shrieks and is hideously old, but she doesn't really put up a fight.
 However, she keeps living snakes over her body and uses their venom as a weapon.
 This is why Buliwyf kills her alone: he is still the only one that dares to get closer to the snakes.

 - Before fighting the mother, the Northmen visit a "tribe" of dwarves.
-Norse dwarves kept in an isolated community by the others, who believe them to have magical powers nonetheless.
+Norse dwarves kept in an isolated community by the others, who believe them to have magical powers.
 They give the Norse "magical" daggers to kill the mother and Buliwyf uses one to do it.
-There is no indication that they are really magical, but the Norse believe they are.
+Ahmad is skeptical whether the dwarves really have magical powers, but his companions certainly believe they do.

-- The dragon is an optical effect, the sight of torches carried by Wendol raiders on the move.
+- The dragon is an optical effect, the sight of torches carried by Wendol raiders mounted on horses.
 The effect is amplified because they only attack at night and under the cover of the mist.

-- Doing In the Wizard: Most mystical elements are taken out, but the seers are pretty accurate.
+- Doing In the Wizard: Most mystical elements from Beowulf are taken out, but the dwarf seers are pretty accurate.

 - The Drag-Along: Ahmad is a lot slower in becoming a badass than his movie counterpart.

-- Fan Disservice: The Wendol are naked under their bear skins, though heavily hairy.
+- Fan Disservice: The Wendol are naked under their bear skins, though they are more hairy than humans.
 The Wendol mother wears living snakes instead of bear skins and is "so old she had lost all the characters of her sex."

 - Going Native: Ahmad begins to adopt Viking culture more and more, culminating with his sleeping with and helping strangle the girl chosen for a Viking Funeral.
 In the film version it's almost entirely omitted.